Winning a place in the suitcase: how AXA used digital and social insight to build relevance and engagement

 They had the usual expat information, but the same old dry facts weren’t going to cut it this time.

-The answers would help optimise their channel strategy and marketing spend to reach the right people, at the right time, in the right way.
+The answers would help optimize their channel strategy and marketing spend to reach the right people, at the right time, in the right way.

 Seeing what they see…